Gonkalbell/pandoc_resume/markdown/resume.md

 January 2017 - Present

+I worked on three separate projects as part of the Magic Leap SDK and Developer Tools team:

-#### Lumin Runtime Sdk
+- Lumin Runtime Sdk:
 A developer kit consisting of APIs and tools for creating applications for Magic Leap's proprietary Lumin Runtime.

   - Technology used: C++11, OpenGL, CMake
-- My Role: Porting features from Lumin Runtime to Windows and Mac so that they could be used in other developer tools; Adding parts of Lumin runtime to the SDK
+  - My Role: Porting features from Magic Leap's Lumin Runtime to Windows and Mac so that they could be used in other developer tools, and adding lumin runtime libraries to the SDK

-#### Zero Iteration
+- Zero Iteration:
 A tool that allows developers to rapidly iterate on projects for Magic Leap by simulating Magic Leap's C APIs on the developer's desktop.

   - Technology Used: C11 / C++11, python, protobuf, and zmq
   - My Role: implementing APIs such as audio and dense mesh reconstruction

-#### Lumin SDK C API
+- Lumin SDK C API:
 The set of interfaces that all game engines and frameworks on Magic Leap One use to communicate with the devices hardware and services.

   - Technology Used: C11 / C++11, python
   - My Role: Creating examples demonstrating API features, and setting up a common framework and build system for these examples to share

 ### Immersed Games Internship: Tyto Online

-September 2016 - December 2016 Developing an educational MMO game that teaches science to elementary and middle school students.
+September 2016 - December 2016

+Developing an educational MMO game that teaches science to elementary and middle school students.

 - Technology Used: Unreal Engine 4 using C++14 and RakNet